scottyw/tetromino/README.md

 ### Common Errors

-Tetris will corrupt the display and crash as soon as it hits demo mode.
-Every other ROM will probably immediately crash when it hits an unimplemented instruction.
-Errors will be very common in other words.
+Tetris is playable but I have tested no other ROMs yet, so you'll likely see trouble there.
+Even Tetris probably isn't 100%.
 Still, it's a bit of fun, isn't it?

 ### Dependencies